vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

   Unset custom path to the binary used as init and use the default value, which is `/sbin/init`.

+`ct set start-menu` [*options*] *ctid*
+  Enable the start menu.
+The start menu is a program that is run before the container's init.
+It can be used to modify init arguments or to run a shell.
+NixOS containers can choose the system generation to start.

+    `-t`, `--timeout` *n*
+      Timeout in seconds after which the default init system is started automatically.

+`ct unset start-menu` *ctid*
+  Disable the start menu.

 `ct set raw lxc` *ctid*
   Append raw LXC configuration read from standard input to the *osctld* generated LXC configuration file.